CAS-CLab/OISR-PyTorch/README.md

 * B100
 ![](./img/B100.png)

 You can download some results from [here](https://1drv.ms/u/s!Av1MQK8mV3J8gng54ftWgdCT1i7C).
 This link contains RK3-x3/x4 Urban100 and B100 results.
-You can easily generate result images with `test.sh` scripts.
+You can easily generate result images with `demo.sh` scripts.

 ### Q&A :
 1. The improvement of OISR is limited, compared with NTIRE2018 top rankers.